Observations at the hive entrance

 |

-Photo 1: More or less compact snow may accumulate in front of the entrance grid.
-As long as the snow is powdery, it remains permeable to air and the bees’ breathing is not seriously hindered.
-But as soon as it begins to melt and threatens to freeze at night, it may obstruct the entrance and it is recommended to remove it. |
+Photo 1: More or less compacted snow may accumulate in front of the entrance grid.
+As long as the snow is powdery, it remains permeable to air and the bees' breathing is not seriously impeded.
+But once it starts to melt and risks freezing overnight, it may block the entrance, and it is advisable to remove it. |

 ||